 importance of science, engineering and technology using their unique and complementary

 For more information on the Advisory Council, click here.

-EIC formed a partnership with The Boeing Company in the spring of 2009 to launch a multi-year program that would elevate the importance of science, engineering and technology in the national entertainment media space.
+EIC commenced the Ready on the…SET!
+Project in 2009 to launch a multi-year program that would elevate the importance of science, engineering and technology in the national entertainment media space.